 You can purchase the Nest Hub Max in either a gray chalk or charcoal gray finish.
 Unless you’re looking at its rear constantly, you probably won’t notice the color; only a small portion of the fabric base can be seen from the front.

-Google Nest Hub Max: Display
+Google Nest Hub Max review: Display

 Just like the Amazon Echo Show, the Nest Hub Max has a 10-inch display with a resolution of 1280 x 800, which looked great.
 YouTube videos popped, and I appreciated the ambient light sensor, which automatically dimmed and brightened the screen, and even adjusted the colors based on the colors in the room.
 You can also manually adjust the brightness of the screen.